-Today is International Migratory Bird Day – a chance to celebrate an amazing diversity of birds, some of which travel incredible distances just to reach their breeding grounds in the Arctic.
-So, will you be out birding with the rest of America this weekend?
+This weekend we celebrated International Migratory Bird Day – a chance to celebrate an amazing diversity of birds, some of which travel incredible distances just to reach their breeding grounds in the Arctic.
+Were you out birding with the rest of America this weekend?

 Birding, or birdwatching, is exactly what you would think…the recreational watching of birds.
 Fair enough – but why do we dedicate a day just to celebrate an animal that spends a decent part of its life racking up frequent flyer miles?
 The answer is simple – there are a million reasons to celebrate them.
 And what you might not know is that birding is a surprisingly popular recreational endeavor – some 18 million “away-from-home birders” and 41 million “around-the-home birders” enjoy it.[i]